jokull/blog/src/routes/api-dates.md

 and otherwise ignored.
 When timezone is really needed (example below) let the client provide it alongside other request parameters.

+In most scenarios you can trim off the offset from your ISO dates in your database, or choose naive column types in your db since you'll be shifting everything to UTC.
+Just be aware that you'll need to convert your fields to aware by applying UTC or appending `Z` to the end of your ISO datetimes.

 ## How to interpret values from clients

-Example 1: The client wants to set the delivery (calendar) date of an order
+Example 1: The client wants to set the delivery calendar date of an order

 ```
 HTTP PUT /orders/{id}